-Studying Drama and Theatre Studies in Year 10 provides students with a knowledgeable foundation for VCE Theatre Studies, Literature or Media Studies.
-Further study in the Performing Arts can be pursued at places such as VCA, NIDA, WAPPA or other universities and private schools.
+Studying Drama and Theatre Studies in Year 10 provides students with a knowledgeable foundation for VCE Theatre Studies.
+Further study in the Performing Arts can be pursued at places such as VCA, NIDA, WAPPA or other universities.
 Career opportunities from studying Drama and Theatre Studies are, actor, stage manager, director, production manager, costume, set and lighting designer, or jobs in television, theatre, and radio.
-Other jobs may include youth worker, events manager, journalist or media specialist.